abc123me/Wire_Based_MPU6050/README.md

 ***PLEASE NOTE*** that in order to use the AK8963 inside of the MPU9250 you ***MUST*** enable the bypass feature, otherwise the I2C commands sent to the AK8963 will go to the external I2C bus instead of the AK8963's I2C bus!

+Also, If a MPU9520 is connected and you attempt to use it as an MPU6050 the `test` function will fail
 ### Valid sensor ranges / compile constants
 ```c
 #define ONE_G                      //One G (on Earth)